 - The Hero- A character of relative integrity from a police force: the crime solvers.

 - The Villain – Typically, a criminal who tries to stop the hero in their quest.

 Who is Your Crime Solver?

-- The Sidekick.
-They’re important, honestly.
-Even a main character needs help.
+- The Sidekick – They’re important, honestly.
+Even the main character needs help.

 - The Eponymous Hero – So important that the show is named after them.